 Brevard County, FL, USA

-BREVARD COUNTY, FL. - Healthcare professionals reassured me that I was unlikely to have cancer, especially the same kind as my younger sibling.
-They disregarded the symptoms I was experiencing, which included difficulty breathing, chest pressure, extreme fatigue, dizziness, night sweats, swollen lymph nodes, and sudden weight loss.
-Instead of helping me identify the reasons behind these symptoms, they focused more on convincing me that I was wrong.
-One doctor even went as far as labeling me as paranoid, while another mocked me for being a "typical military spouse who couldn't handle deployments," despite my previous experience with multiple deployments.
+Healthcare professionals assured me that the likelihood of having cancer, particularly the same type as my younger sibling, was extremely low.
+They downplayed the symptoms I was facing, which included shortness of breath, chest discomfort, severe fatigue, dizziness, night sweats, swollen lymph nodes, and unexpected weight loss.
+Rather than assisting me in uncovering the underlying causes of these issues, their focus seemed to be on convincing me that I was mistaken.
+One doctor even labeled me as paranoid, while another mocked me for being a "typical military spouse struggling with deployments," despite my extensive experience with multiple deployments.

 What actions can be taken regarding the healthcare system in the United States?
-Utilize the strength of your voice by communicating with your representative and insisting on a transformation of the US healthcare system.
+Utilize the strength of your voice by communicating with your representative and insisting on transforming the US healthcare system.

 1. Expand access to health insurance.

 One of the biggest challenges facing the US healthcare system is the high number of uninsured Americans.
-There are a number of ways to expand access to health insurance, including:
+There are several ways to expand access to health insurance, including:

 • Expanding Medicaid eligibility